mosip/inji-web/docker-compose/README.md

     mosip.esignet.host=<Host url of e-signet service> (E.g. https://esignet.env.mosip.net)
 ```

+## Cache Providers Setup Guide

+To use Redis (or any other cache provider), the service must be **running** and **accessible to Mimoto**.
+Both services (cache provider and Mimoto) must be on the same Docker network.
+This can be done by adding them to a shared network in your `docker-compose.yml` file, or by using the following commands if they are running separately.

+**Example: Using Redis as Cache Provider**

+1. **Ensure Redis Service is Available and Connected:**

+   - **Using Docker Compose:** Include the Redis service directly in your docker-compose.yml.
+Docker Compose will automatically place both services on a shared network.

+   - **Using Docker CLI:** If you are running the services(Redis and Mimoto) separately using docker, use the following commands to create and connect them to a shared network.
+     ```bash
+      docker pull redis:alpine # Pull the Redis image if not already available docker network create redis-net # Create a new network for the service and replace redis-net with your preferred network name docker run -d --network redis-net --name redis -p 6379:6379 redis:alpine # Run Redis on this new network, assigning it the hostname 'redis' docker network connect redis-net mimoto-service # Ensure Mimoto service is running and connect it to the same network as redis by running this commands.
+Replace the mimoto-service with actual name of Mimoto service docker restart mimoto-service # Restart Mimoto service to apply network changes
+      ```

+   - **Running Redis with Docker and starting Mimoto through the IDE bys using Mimoto repository:**
+      - Use the following Docker command to start the Redis service and expose it on the default port 6379.
+Make sure this port is accessible from your local machine.
+     ```bash
+     docker run -d --name redis-server -p 6379:6379 redis:alpine
+     ```
+      - Start Mimoto normally, following the instructions provided in the readme file of [Mimoto repository](https://github.com/mosip/mimoto/blob/develop/README.md).

+2. **Update the following properties** in [mimoto-default.properties](config/mimoto-default.properties):
+    ```properties
+    spring.session.store-type=redis   # Store HTTP sessions in Redis spring.cache.type=redis           # Store application data in Redis
+    ```

+3. **Add and update the required Redis configurations** in [mimoto-default.properties](config/mimoto-default.properties),
+   similar to those in the [application-default.properties](https://github.com/mosip/mimoto/blob/develop/src/main/resources/application-default.properties) file of the Mimoto repository.
+   Look for properties starting with:
+   - `spring.data.redis.*`
+   - `spring.session.redis.*`

 Note:
 - Replace mosipbox.public.url, mosip.api.public.url with your public accessible domain.
 For dev or local env [ngrok](https://ngrok.com/docs/getting-started/) is recommended.